IBM/node-log4js-qradar-syslog-appender/README.md

           }
 }
 ```
-- For production environment (and in source), only push the following in the log4js.json file:
+- For production environments (and in source), only push the following in the log4js.json file:
 ```
 {
         "type": "log4js-qradar-syslog-appender",